ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/neural_network/neural_network.rst

 Minibatch implementation
 *************************

-For the minibatch implementation,the example dataset `bodyfat <https://de.mathworks.com/help/deeplearning/ug/train-and-apply-multilayer-neural-networks.html>`_ ,from matlab is used.
+For the minibatch implementation, the example dataset `bodyfat <https://de.mathworks.com/help/deeplearning/ug/train-and-apply-multilayer-neural-networks.html>`_ ,from matlab is used.
-The advantage over the previous example is the correlation between input and output data, so the gradients do not get as high as in Training example with Backpropagation.
+The advantage over the previous example is the correlation between input and output data, so the training example with Backpropagation $.

 .. _comparison_matlab_c:

 .. tikz:: Result of the training of the example dataset with 200 Episodes and a learning rate :math:`\alpha = 0.001`
-   :include: MSE_C_Matlab.tex
+   :include: img/MSE_C_Matlab.tex
    :align: center
    :xscale: 100